Register For Our Mailing List

 The transmission effect of these capital flows that fund US government debt is that the USD rises to meet the constant foreign currency inflows.
 It is a self-perpetuating positive loop for the USD.
 The more the US needs capital and funding, the higher its currency goes.
 So too do speculative assets that benefit from US pricing – gold and bitcoin are prime examples.

 For Australia (in particular) and other developed economies, this has become a significant problem as the US draws our capital to sustain its growth.
-That growth is important for the world economy until the developed world takes over.
+That growth is important for the world economy until the developing world takes over.

 Indeed, this is shown clearly in the next chart that compares Australia’s real household consumption growth with that of the US household sector.
 US household consumption has driven both the US and the world economy.